National Weather Service United States Department of Commerce

 Frost and Freeze Program Start Map

-These graphics show the last freeze in the spring (above) and the first freeze in the Autumn.
+These graphics show the median dates of the last freeze in the spring (above) and the first freeze in the autumn (below).

 You can see that the growing season in McKean County lasts from May 21st through October 1st, while the growing season in Lancaster County runs from April 11th through November 1st.
 Therefore, crops can generally grow for two months longer in Lancaster, PA versus in Bradford, PA.